lwa-project/ovro_data_recorder/docs/source/pbeam.rst

       divisor of 184, i.e., ``184 % chan_avg = 0``.
 If not specified no averaging
       in frequency is performed.

-  The command returns the base name for the files that will be written.
+   The command returns the name of the file that will be written.
+The name will be of the format "<mjd>_<MCS sequence id>".
  * ``cancel`` - This cancels are previously scheduled or active recording.
 The required arguments to this command are:

      * `queue_id` - an entry number in the recording queue to cancel.